srikarunakarreddy/srikarunakarreddy/README.md

 💻 Exploring Python, SQL, and automation tools like n8n
 🔐 Passionate about data, security, and clean code
 📈 Currently building CLI tools and learning project organization with GitHub
-🧠 Always curious, always learning — from fundamentals to real-world applications
+🧠 Always curious and always learning from fundamentals to real-world applications

 ## 🔧 What I'm Working On
 - Python mini-projects (CLI tools, validators, automations)